Seasonal Naturalist, Winter, paid, hourly

 - Wage: $9.00/hour, no benefits

-- Hours: 30-40 hours/week, occasional weekends: Generally Monday through Friday work schedule, 9:00am-3:00pm.
-Hours are somewhat flexible, as we have some weekend events and some days schools start earlier than 9:00am.
+- Hours: 25-37 hours/week, occasional weekends.
+Generally Monday through Friday work schedule, 9:00am-3:00pm.
+Hours are somewhat flexible, as we have some weekend events, some days when afternoons are free, and some days schools start earlier than 9:00am.
 There may be some weeks when you are asked to work Saturday instead of Monday.

 - Classroom Visits: You are expected to teach classroom programs throughout the duration of the position.
 This involves learning certain programs for each grade level, Pre-K through 5th.
-Training and observation time is provided before you teach your first classes.
+Training and observation opportunities are provided before you teach your first classes.
 Classroom programs involve interacting with children, classroom management, and conveying knowledge effectively to elementary aged students.
-Typically you will teach 5 programs in a school day.
+Typically you will teach 5-6 programs in a school day.
 Three to four days per week are spent in schools.
-Schools are up to one hour away, we carpool when possible.

-- Public Programs: You are expected to assist with public programs that happen during your employment.
+- Public Programs: You are expected to assist with public programs if needed that happen during your employment.
 Programs range from sit-down lecture-type programs, to hands-on workshops.
-Events held within the time frame of your employment are First Fridays, Enchanted Forest, the Annual Dinner, Education Days, Thanksgiving with the Birds, Christmas with the Critters, Doors Open Jamestown, Snowflake Festival, and other single-year events.
-The Public Programming Series also occurs during your employment and this may provide opportunities for you to teach a workshop if you so desire.
-You may be asked to assist with some workshops.
+Snow Camp and Mud Camp are precursors to our Summer Day Camp and you will be expected to assist with those days.
+Events held within the time frame of your employment are First Fridays, Enchanted Forest, the Annual Dinner, Thanksgiving with the Birds, Winter Lights, Christmas with the Critters, Doors Open Jamestown, Snowflake Festival, and other single-year events.

 There are a number of projects that you may pursue if you have time.
-Previous Seasonal Naturalists have consolidated the Eagle Care Manual, come up with a “branding” book for Audubon, and created small exhibits.
-You may, with your supervisor’s knowledge and support, pursue a project to your liking.
+Previous Seasonal Naturalists have consolidated the Eagle Care Manual, come up with a “branding” book for the Nature Center, and created small exhibits.
+You may, with your supervisor’s knowledge and support, pursue a project on the Project list, which is a collection of needs that we have and cannot meet.
 Again, this is an option if time permits.
 These projects allow you to build your portfolio by gaining training and experience in an area that will help you get into your specific area of interest.

 WHAT DO WE DO FOR YOU?